-Premium increases similarly will place pressure on beneficiaries, especially when considered in conjunction with increasing beneficiary costsharing expenses.
-The average beneficiary expenses (premiums and cost sharing) for Parts B and D combined currently are 24 percent of the average Social Security benefit.
-These expenses will increase to 43 percent of the average Social Security benefit by 2085.
+Premium increases similarly will place pressure on beneficiaries, especially when considered in conjunction with increasing beneficiary cost-sharing expenses.
+The average beneficiary expenses (premiums and cost sharing) for Parts B and D combined currently are 23 percent of the average Social Security benefit.
+These expenses will increase to 40 percent of the average Social Security benefit by 2085.
 These expenses do not include cost sharing under Part A.

-The 2012 trustees' report projects that under current law, SMI spending will continue to grow faster than GDP, increasing from 2.0 percent of GDP in 2011 to 3.1 percent of GDP in 2030, and to 4.0 percent of GDP in 2085.
+The 2013 trustees' report projects that under current law, SMI spending will continue to grow faster than GDP, increasing from 2.0 percent of GDP in 2012 to 3.1 percent of GDP in 2030, and to 4.0 percent of GDP in 2085.

 As acknowledged by the Trustees, the current-law projections likely understate the increases in Part B spending.
 Given that SGR-related physician payment reductions have been overridden every year since 2003, it is considered unlikely that future scheduled reductions will take effect in full.
 In addition, the scheduled reductions in non-physician provider payment rate updates to reflect productivity adjustments might not be sustainable in the long term.
-The CMS Office of the Actuary's illustrative alternative analysis sets physician payment updates to one percent per year throughout the short range projection period, thereafter phasing down to the growth in per capita national health expenditures.
-In
+The CMS Office of the Actuary's illustrative alternative analysis sets physician payment updates to 0.7 percent per year throughout the short range projection period (the average update for the last 10 years), thereafter phasing down to the growth in per capita national health expenditures.
+In addition, the alternative analysis phases down the productivity adjustments gradually over 15 years, beginning in 2020, from about 1.1 percent to 0.4 percent, and assumes no savings from IPAB.
+The alternative scenario projections assume no changes to the current-law Part D projections.